 - Put work in on the skills covered between the sessions

-- Learn the songs you're asked to learn (maybe up to four a month)
+- Learn the songs you're asked to learn

 - Share your experience with the rest of the choir